zeek/zeek/scripts/policy/protocols/conn/known-hosts.zeek.rst

 ======================================
 .. zeek:namespace:: Known

-This script logs hosts that Bro determines have performed complete TCP handshakes and logs the address once per day (by default).
+This script logs hosts that Zeek determines have performed complete TCP handshakes and logs the address once per day (by default).
 The log that is output provides an easy way to determine a count of the IP addresses in use on a network per day.